PyFeeds/PyFeeds/README.rst

 Supported Websites
 ------------------

-Feeds is currently able to create Atom feeds for various sites.
+Feeds is currently able to create full text Atom feeds for various sites.
 The complete list of `supported websites is available in the documentation
 <https://pyfeeds.readthedocs.io/en/latest/spiders.html>`_.

 Content behind paywalls